Duralutin Side Effects

 For Healthcare Professionals

-Applies to hydroxyprogesterone: compounding powder, intramuscular solution
+Applies to hydroxyprogesterone: compounding powder, intramuscular solution, subcutaneous solution

 1. "Product Information.
 Makena (hydroxyprogesterone)."
 Ther-Rx Corporation, Bridgeton, MO.

-Some side effects of Duralutin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Some side effects may not be reported.
+You may report them to the FDA.